PankajShegokar/LearningApacheSpark/docs/sources/regression.rst.txt

 Demo
 ----

-The Jupyter notebook can be download from `Generalized Linear Regression <_static/RandomForestR.ipynb>`_.
+* The Jupyter notebook can be download from `Random Forest Regression <_static/RandomForestR.ipynb>`_.

+* For more details about the parameters, please visit `Random Forest Regressor API`_ .

 Gradient-boosted tree regression